 The potential of online persuasion is much bigger than simply optimizing an ad campaign or website.
 With the connectedness of this medium, we can also create digital products that can truly change behaviors (cue literature by BJ Fogg, Nir Eyal, Stephen Wendel etc.).
 With the proliferation of smart devices that we do not ever lose sight of, it has enabled a high degree of interactivity to effectively create “sticky” behaviors.
 Such as in the case of Zoë Chance and her pedometer (Tedx, 2013).

 Persuasive devices like these can take numerous forms, such as a traditional mobile app, or an “Internet-of-Things” wearable and smart devices, or even predictive algorithms based on machine learnings.

 In short, with more connectedness, more tech, and more code, there will be more tools to nudge consumers in ways previously unimaginable.

-I see, and what is the most important psychological dimension a website should evoke in its users during that "nudging process"?
+What's the most important psychological dimension a website should evoke in its users during that "nudging process"?

-One interesting truth about website design can be nicely summed up by Stephen Anderson in his adaptation of Maslow Hierarchy of Needs of Website Design.
+One interesting truth about website design can be nicely summed up by Stephen Anderson in his adaptation of Maslow's Hierarchy of Needs of Website Design.
 This is especially true when it comes to the User Experience (UX) design.

 When it comes to creativity, the general rule of thumb is: “Just make the user feels something, any damn thing!”
 Humor, sadness, angst, awe, whatever.
-These “hot emotional states” will help make our users’ experiences more salient, and at times, more agreeable to our brand / website.
+These “hot emotional states” will help make our users’ experiences more salient, and at times, more agreeable to our brand or website.